RefactoringTools/wrangler/README.txt

       The 'Refactor' submenu will disappear from the Erlang menu.

-  4. for most refactorings, the editor interface will pass the current filename (should be the module name, as well), the refactoring command, and the current cursor position.
+  4. For most refactorings, the editor interface will pass the current filename (should be the module name, as well), the refactoring command, and the current cursor position.
 For some refactorings, you'll also need to highlight an expression, or enter a new name.
 Here's the current list:

-     rename variable/function   : place cursor at the identifier to be renamed, you'll be prompted for a new name
+     Rename variable/function   : place cursor at the identifier to be renamed, you'll be prompted for a new name.

-     rename module              : place cursor at anywhere within the module, you'll be prompted for a new name
+     Rename module              : place cursor at anywhere within the module, you'll be prompted for a new name.

      Generalise definition       : highlight the expression on which the function is going to be
                                   generalised, you'll be prompted for